How to protect your Android from a banking threat that bypasses fingerprint unlock and steals your PIN

 2) Also, Google is constantly working on ways to mitigate threats like these.
 Make sure you’re using the latest version of Android.

+3) You should have good antivirus software installed.
 One of the most important steps to safeguard your Android from the Chameleon banking trojan and other malware is to install and update reliable antivirus software.
+Having good antivirus software actively running on your devices will alert you of any malware in your system, warn you against clicking on any malicious links in phishing emails, and ultimately protect you from being hacked.

 Best Antivirus Protection 2024